 By the time he realises that that his partner is abusive, he may think that the abuser is responsible for the entire emotional trauma that he is experiencing while in reality the abuser could have touched his already existing emotional wounds.

 It is good to examine your childhood first and figure out if you were abused in any way.
 Try to understand if your childhood experience could have made you develop attraction for people who resemble your abusive parent.
 You should also try to understand whether your partner’s abusive behaviour towards you is very hurtful because it was severe or you were just so sensitive because it touched already existing emotional wounds.
 In case the emotional abuse started from childhood then you should heal your inner child first.
-(See: how to prevent a narcissist from ruining your self-esteem)
+(See: how to deal with an emotionally abusive narcissist)